Rishabhpkashyap/ltb/README.md

    npm install
    ```

+3. Set up Firebase:
+   - Create a Firebase project at [https://console.firebase.google.com](https://console.firebase.google.com)
+   - Enable Authentication with Email/Password provider
+   - Copy your Firebase config from Project Settings

+4. Environment Variables:
+   - Copy `.env.example` to `.env`
+   - Fill in your Firebase configuration values
+   - For Vercel deployment, add these as environment variables in your Vercel dashboard

-3. Start the development server:
+5. Start the development server:
    ```bash
    npm start
    ```

-4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Building for Production